 Working smoke alarms provide the critical early warning needed to save lives and minimize property damage when fires start.

-Each year on April 1 ‘April Fools’ Day, L&H promotes the day to all households as a reminder to regularly change smoke alarm batteries and to use a high-quality, long-life battery.
+Each year on the first Sunday of April, half of Australia (the southern/eastern states) move their clocks back 1 hour, Lawrence & Hanson promotes the day to all households as a reminder to regularly change smoke alarm batteries and to use a high-quality, long-life battery.

 Interconnected photoelectric alarms are the best way to protect your home from a fire, as its ability to detect smoke is much faster than ionization smoke alarms.
 As time is of the essence, it will give you and your family a better chance of handling or escaping the fire unharmed.